JosephLee0/Module-5-Challenge/README.md

-# Module-5-Challenge
+# Module-5-Challenge : Working with Matplotlib, Plotting with Pandas and general introduction to statistics
 Module-5-challenge
-All csolutions are inside Starter Code
+All solutions are inside Starter Code